 // File Transfer from NCCS to User Systems

-For file transfers from ADAPT, use adaptlogin.nccs.nasa.gov as the hostname; for Dirac, use dirac.nccs.nasa.gov.
+For file transfers from ADAPT, please use the Transfer Nodes.

 Command-Line Users

-If rsync is available on your client, it might be a better alternative to scp because say if there is a network issue, you can still finish a given transfer (and it should work with the standard bastion configuration for ssh).
-For example: $ rsync -av --progress --partial userid@discover.nccs.nasa.gov:"/target/file" .
+If rsync is available on your client, it might be a better alternative to scp because you can resume a transfer if there is a network issue.
+For example:

 $ ls -alh